Return to Transcripts main page

 to put out there?

 LAKOFF: The communication was that he's on top of it.
 He can do anything that needs to be done, which is what he said.
-And he - without having to
+And he -- you know, without

-study anything about foreign policy, without having to study healthcare, without having to study virtually anything about the office, what he's done
+having to study anything about foreign policy, without having to study healthcare, without having to study virtually anything about the office,

 All he has to do is, as CEO, say what he wants and other people will do it.
 It doesn't work like that in a democracy where you're supposed to have a